lasq88/CTF/nahamconctf2021/[crypto] treasure/README.md

 **NOT SOLVED**

+Edit: After checking some write-ups, apparently https://www.dcode.fr/book-cipher works flawlessly for this challenge.
+Not sure why and what is their word counting strategy.

 Didn't manage to solve this (supposedly) easy crypto challenge :( I'm quite sure used cipher was [Beale cipher](https://en.wikipedia.org/wiki/Beale_ciphers) but it didn't work.

 note.txt was encrypted flag